Yomguithereal/mnemonist/index-structure.md

 ## Constructor

-The `Index` either takes a single argument being a hash function that will process both inserted items or keys & the queries; or two arguments, the first being the hash function for the inserted items or keys and the second for the queries.
+The `Index` either takes a single argument being a hash function that will process both inserted items or keys & the queries; or a tuple containing two hash functions, one for the inserted items or keys and the second one for the queries.

 *Example with one hash function*